The Great Northern Discovery Motorcycle Tour

 Day 22: Pamplona – Boi Valley

-We’ll continue our return journey back to the Mediterranean Sea along the most prestigious roads of the Spanish Pyrenees; beautiful sections with almost no traffic that we’ll enjoy to the fullest, a perfect day putting our bikes to the test and enjoying all they have to offer.
-Most of the day we’ll ride the lands of Aragón where we’ll also sleep for the night, resting up in preparation for the many curves that are still to come.
+We’ll continue our return journey back to the Mediterranean Sea along the most prestigious roads of the Spanish Pyrenees.
+We’ll enjoy beautiful sections with almost no traffic.
+These sections are perfect for using your riding skills and enjoying all your motorcycle has to offer.
+Most of the day we’ll be in the region of Aragón where we’ll also spend the night, resting up in preparation for the many curves that are still to come.

 Day 23: Boi Valley – Cardona

-Crossing into Cataluña from Aragón, two ancient medieval kingdoms, we’ll conquer more mountain passes, lower in altitude but with excellent riding qualities.
+Crossing into Cataluña from Aragón, two ancient medieval kingdoms, we’ll conquer more mountain passes as we gradually descend closer to the coast.
 We’ll also ride through some incredible canyons that at times seem like they are going to close in around us.
 It’s a day of changing landscapes and contrasts on routes tailored for riders like us.
 At the end of the day we’ll stop for the night in a medieval castle perched on top of a hill.

 Day 24: Cardona – Barcelona